 Extra-curricular activities are offered to our students and occur throughout the year.
-Some of these activities may include: Under 8s Activities, Interschool Sporting Activities (10 years and above), Book Week, NAIDOC Week, ANZAC Day, RotaKids, Sporting Events, Extended Learning Programs, Interhouse Sports Days and Green Team, Southside Enterprises and Environmental Projects.
+Some of these activities may include: Under 8s Activities, Interschool Sporting Activities (10 years and above), Book Week, NAIDOC Week, ANZAC Day, RotaKids, Sporting Events, Extended Learning Programs, Interhouse Sports Days and Green Team Environmental Projects.
 These extra-curricular activities provide links to real life and life-like situations.
-We also offer some distinctive curriculum offerings including Instrumental Music for Years 3-6 Strings, Irish Dancing and Singing Choir.
+We also offer some distinctive curriculum offerings including Instrumental Music for Years 3-6 Strings, Dance Troupe and Singing Choir.
+A sports excellence and free sport after school on Wednesday will be offered.
+Information will be provided.